-This is a virtual reality project for the Multimedia Application Design course at IU’s School of Informatics and Computing.
+This is a virtual reality project for the Multimedia Application Design course at IU’s School of Informatics and Computing, and surely one of the most ambitious projects I’ve ever done.

 Given the freedom to create whatever we want, my partner Jonathan Sheldon and I chose to go the experimental route, and explore the virtual reality technology at IUPUI’s Advanced Visualization Lab.

 We decided to create an application for what the AVL staff calls The Cave.
 The Cave is a virtual reality system that has movable walls, 3D motion tracked glasses and a single handheld controller.
 You can learn all about The Cave here: http://www.indiana.edu/~rcapub/v21n2/p28.html.
-We couldn’t help but notice there weren’t too many projects on display for the Cave, so we wanted to help by contributing a project that would serve as a good demonstration.
+We couldn’t help but notice there weren’t too many projects created for the Cave, so we wanted to help by contributing a project that might serve as a good demonstration.

 Neither of us had any experience with Virtual Reality.
 My partner had experience in 3D Animation, and some experience in 3D modeling.
 The object here was to keep it simple and effective, limit the user functions and focus on keeping the game interesting, as opposed to flexible.